 Purpose

-This expression is used to perform text retrieval on full-text indexes.
-The AGAINST clause takes a search string as its parameter, which is compared with the index in the specified character set.
-The MATCH function returns a value that represents the relevance between the search string and the data in each row of the table.
-The relevance value indicates the similarity between the text in the search string and the text in the data table.
+This expression is used for text retrieval on a full-text index.
+The AGAINST clause accepts a search string and searches the index based on the collation.
+For each row in the table, the return value of MATCH represents the relevance between the search string and the data in the row, which indicates the similarity between the text in the search string and the text in the data table.

 Syntax